Process optimization in

 -

-Faster reaction times in case of process deviations, minimizing downtime
+Faster response times in the event of process deviations, thereby minimizing downtime

 -

-Savings on energy and operating costs through more efficient process management
+Savings in energy and operating costs through more efficient process control

 -